SAP-archive/cloud-cap-nodejs-codejam/exercises/06/readme.md

 As you might have guessed, this is achieved via the `@insertonly` annotation shortcut.

+:point_right: Before making this edit, switch back (if you haven't already) to using `cds watch` so that restarts will be automatic after changes.

 :point_right: In the `CatalogService` service definition in `srv/service.cds`, annotate the `Orders` entity with `@insertonly` so it looks like this:

 ```cds